remix-run/react-router/docs/hooks/use-navigate.md

 }
 ```

+## `options.unstable_flushSync`

+The `unstable_flushSync` option tells React Router DOM to wrap the initial state update for this navigation in a [`ReactDOM.flushSync`][flush-sync] call instead of the default [`React.startTransition`][start-transition].
+This allows you to perform synchronous DOM actions immediately after the update is flushed to the DOM.

+<docs-warning>`unstable_flushSync` only works when using a data router, see [Picking a Router][picking-a-router]</docs-warning>

+<docs-warning>`ReactDOM.flushSync` de-optimizes React and can hurt the performance of your app.</docs-warning>

+<docs-warning>Please note that this API is marked unstable and may be subject to breaking changes without a major release</docs-warning>

 ## `options.unstable_viewTransition`

 The `unstable_viewTransition` option enables a [View Transition][view-transitions] for this navigation by wrapping the final state update in `document.startViewTransition()`.
 If you need to apply specific styles for this view transition, you will also need to leverage the [`unstable_useViewTransitionState()`][use-view-transition-state].